includeos/IncludeOS/README.md

 ## <a name="contribute"></a> Contributing to IncludeOS

 IncludeOS is being developed on GitHub.
 Create your own fork, send us a pull request, and [chat with us on Slack](https://goo.gl/NXBVsc).
 Please read the [Guidelines for Contributing to IncludeOS](http://includeos.readthedocs.io/en/latest/Contributing-to-IncludeOS.html).

-> **Important: Send your pull requests to the `dev` branch**.
-It is ok if your pull requests come from your master branch.

 ## <a name="guideline"></a> C++ Guidelines